spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 This widget displays scaling-up events, which are instances when the Ocean Autoscaler increases the resources (CPU, memory, storage) in your cluster to accommodate higher workloads.
 A scale-up event is triggered when there are 'unschedulable' pods, i.e., pods that cannot be placed due to insufficient resources like CPU, memory, or GPU on the existing nodes.
 In response, Ocean Autoscaler identifies the optimal nodes to place these pods and increases the resources accordingly.
 This process ensures efficient resource allocation, improved performance, and shorter processing times.

+Scaling up nodes also enables allocating more resources to specific tasks, improving performance and reducing processing time.

+The Scale Up widget shows the number of scale-up events and scaled-up nodes in the selected time range.
+Tracking these events on the Autoscaling Activity panel allows you to monitor how effectively your cluster responds to workload demands.

+For more information, see [Scale Up](https://docs.spot.io/ocean/features/scaling-kubernetes?id=scale-up).

+### Continuous Optimization

+Ocean Autoscaler performs several automatic processes to optimize cluster resources.

 Scaling down nodes refers to reducing the resources (such as CPU, memory, GPU) of individual nodes in a cluster.

 Ocean Autoscaler scales down nodes when the cluster is over-provisioned and does not utilize the full capacity of the nodes.
 In this case, scaling down right-sizes the resources to match the workload.
 In addition, if specific nodes in a cluster are consistently underutilized, Ocean Autoscaler scales down to redistribute the resources to other nodes or consolidate the workload onto fewer nodes.